hyomuk-kim/hyomuk-kim.github.io/_portfolio/project1_visual_odometry.md

 ### Approach

-To meet these requirements, we designed the generalized Visual SLAM architecture after evaluating various algorithms.
+To meet these requirements, we designed the generalized and lightweight Visual SLAM architecture after evaluating various algorithms such as ORB-SLAM, Kimera and VINS.
 This module is fundamentally feature-based and includes components such as visual odometry, local bundle adjustment, map management, and pose graph optimization.
 We introduced an extended structure to accommodate multiple sensor configurations.

-This module processes image data from cameras through a ROS2 node, extracts features from an image pyramid, matches them for tracking based on descriptors, and optimizes the pose using a cost function for reprojection errors.
+This module processes image data from cameras through a ROS2 node, extracts features from an image pyramid, matches them for tracking based on descriptors, and optimizes the pose using a cost function for reprojection errors with the automatic differentiation of Ceres or analytical derivatives.
 In cases where the number of feature points is too low or optimization fails, the estimated pose from wheel odometry can optionally be used based on a certain weight.
 This process results in the creation of a sparse point clouds map (not being used for planning as of now) and provides an estimate of the robot's pose in 6 degrees of freedom.

 To evaluate the module, we collected rosbag data recorded by our robot, simulating a variety of situations occurring in indoor environments.
 We measured the root mean square error (RMSE) for the robot's trajectory and compared it with the ground truth.